-A cable pulling lubricant is a specialty product designed to reduce the friction of a cable rubbing on a conduit.
+A cable pulling lubricant is a specialty product designed to reduce the friction of a cable while pulling into a conduit.
 The friction reduction lowers the force required to pull the cable into the conduit.
-This reduces the tension (tensile stress) on the cable when it is installed.
+This reduces the tension (tensile stress) on the cable during installation.

 Why use a pulling lubricant?

-Pulling lubricants lower tension on cable as it is installed, and this has numerous benefits.
+Pulling lubricants lower tension on cable as it is installed, providing numerous benefits.
 Lower pulling forces are less likely to physically damage the cable.
-Lower sidewall pressure (the normal pressure on a cable going around a bend) can improve insulation performance and life.
-Lower tension means less equipment wear, improved operational safety, and longer uninterrupted cable runs (fewer splices).
-All of these can result in an improved and lower cost cable installation.
+Lower sidewall pressure, which is the normal pressure on a cable going around a bend can improve installation performance and life.
+Additionally, lower tension means less equipment wear, improved operational safety, and longer uninterrupted cable runs (fewer splices).
+These combined benefits result in an improved and lower-cost cable installation.

 Is lubricant needed for every cable pull?

 For short, straight pulls with lightweight cable, a lubricant may not be needed.
-But for longer pulls, or pulls with a greater total bend angle and pulls with heavy cable; the use of a effective lubricant can significantly lower tension and sidewall pressure.
+For longer pulls, pulls with a greater total bend angle, or pulls with heavy cable, the use of an effective lubricant can significantly lower tension and sidewall pressure.

-How do I know how difficult a cable pull is going to be?
+How do I know how difficult a cable pull will be?